11 Tips for Better Muscle Recovery (& Why It Matters)

 If you're suffering from delayed onset muscle soreness (DOMS) after a workout, a heat pack, a hot water bottle, a warming gel, or a warm bath can help soothe your pain.
 If you're suffering from a strain or sprain, an ice pack, cooling gel, or cold water immersion can calm inflammation and reduce swelling.

 Studies show that alternating hot and cold temperatures can help relieve the symptoms of muscle damage.
 By switching between temperatures, you can stimulate your blood vessels to contract and dilate, which boosts circulation and promotes healing.
+Check out our guide to hot and cold therapy for more information and how to do it.

 7. Use a muscle pain relief gel